rossj/ice-stream/README.md

 ---------------------------------------

 <a name="dropUntilChunk" />
-### dropUntil(mixed[, emitMatch])
+### dropUntilChunk(mixed[, emitMatch])
 Discards all incoming stream chunks until a match is found, at which point emitting of the incoming chunks continues.
-The first parameter can either be a string representing a complete chunk, or a function which accepts a chunk and returns a boolean.
-A second parameter indicates whether to emit the matching chunk when encountered.
+The first parameter can either be a string representing a complete chunk, or a user-defined function which indicates whether the condition to emit has been met.

 __Arguments__
-* mixed - A string or function which to compare incoming chunks.
-If a string is specified, will behave similar to [dropUntil](#dropUntil) except only an exact chunk match will count.
+* mixed - A string or function.
+If a string is given, will behave similar to [dropUntil](#dropUntil) except only an exact chunk match will count.
+If a callback function is given, it will be passed a chunk and should return true to indicate that emitting should start.
 * emitMatch - A boolean indicating whether to emit the matched chunk itself when found.
 Defaults to false.

 ---------------------------------------